This month marks the 3 year anniversary of my first home purchase, and can you believe I’ve already been able to save time and money off my mortgage?

 What do I mean by lifestyle upgrades?
 I mean that whenever I get a chunk of money outside my normal paycheck, or when my paycheck has increased, instead of buying more stuff I put that extra money toward my debt and investments.

-More recently, however, I’ve taken advantage of the increase in my income to begin making extra principle payments on a monthly basis.
-Since February of this year I’ve been putting $200 extra toward the principle every month, and have scheduled it to come out of my checking account automatically.
+More recently, however, I’ve taken advantage of the increase in my income to begin making extra principal payments on a monthly basis.
+Since February of this year I’ve been putting $200 extra toward the principal every month, and have scheduled it to come out of my checking account automatically.